Cannaregio Castello Dorsoduro Giudecca San Marco San Polo Santa Croce

 History

-In Dressed for Death by Donna Leon Commisario Brunetti says: “The brick façade of San Lorenzo had been free of scaffolding for the last few months but the church still remained closed...he knew that the church would never be reopened, not in his lifetime...”
+In Dressed for Death by Donna Leon Commissario Brunetti says: “The brick façade of San Lorenzo had been free of scaffolding for the last few months but the church still remained closed...he knew that the church would never be reopened, not in his lifetime...”

 The church in art